Higher rank Fano 3-folds

 with center the vertex is the toric variety with weight data:

-The morphism tois given by
+The morphism to

 ; the image here is